 At first, I thought it was going to turn out well.

 But once it dried, the following day it was clear that something has gone awry.

 The drawers look dried out, with “wet” looking glossier edges.

-The result left me disappointment and scratching my head on what to do next.
+The result left me disappointed and scratching my head on what to do next.

 I tried using some 0000 very fine steel wool to even it out.

 Don’t you hate these kinds of projects where things just go wrong??

 STEP 6: I Tried Adding Another Coat of Oil & Urethane